mcgizzle/stack-network/README.md

 `stack test`

-Be sure to run this from the root of the project.

-This will run the [docker-compose.yml](https://github.com/McGizzle/stack-network/blob/master/test/docker-compose.yml) located in the test folder.
+This will run a number of scenarios created from `docker-compose` files embedded into the program using [Quasi-Quotes](https://wiki.haskell.org/Quasiquotation).

 ## Building & Running